mskcc/roslin-variant/docs/build-to-deploy/deploy.md

 Table of Contents:

-1. Local Virtual Machine
 1. Luna
 1. Amazon Web Services
+1. Local Virtual Machine

 ## Installation

 ### Luna

-You can either use `Fabric` or do it manually
+You can either use `Fabric` or do it manually:

 #### Fabric